 Zion National Park’s canyon walls shelter the beauty held inside Utah’s first national park.
+So why should you spend two days outside of Zion?
 Thousands of visitors a day come to see this other-worldly place.
 The park can be extremely packed during the summer and spring months.
 For instance, more than 21,000 people visited Zion in one day during the weekend of April 15, 2017, according to John Marciano, the park’s public information officer.
 The most popular time to visit is in the June, July and August months.
 When trails become congested, the desert and canyons outside of the park can be a beautiful getaway from the hustle and bustle.

 Here are five places where solitude is still achievable.